ajroach42/ajroach42.github.io/_posts/2017-12-20-steps-towards-a-web-without-the-internet.md

 ### Beaker

-- Beaker is a web browser that lets you view webpages from DAT files.
+- Beaker is a web browser that lets you interact with DATs like they are webpages.
 - Beaker also lets as a way to create/host DATs.
 - Once you have created a DAT, anyone who visits it can re-host it.
 - If you make changes, and they are online, their version will update automatically.